signalogic/SigSRF_SDK/mediaTest_readme.md

 In addition to providing a ready-to-use application, <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin source code</a> demonstrates use of pktlib APIs <sup>[2]</sup> for session creation, packet handling and parsing, packet formatting, jitter buffer, ptime handling (transrating). <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/packet_flow_media_proc.c" target="_blank">Packet/media thread source</a> code used by pktlib is also available to show use of voplib and streamlib APIs <sup>[2]</sup>.

-mediaMin handles [dynamic session creation](#user-content-dynamicsessioncreation), recognizing packet streams with unique combinations of IP/port/payload "on the fly", auto-detecting the codec type, and creating a session to handle subsequent packet flow in the stream.
+mediaMin supports [dynamic session creation](#user-content-dynamicsessioncreation), recognizing packet streams with unique combinations of IP/port/payload "on the fly", auto-detecting the codec type, and creating a session to process subsequent packet flow in the stream.
 [Static session configuration](#user-content-staticsessionconfig) is also supported using parameters in a session config files supplied on the command line.

 <sup>1</sup> Capacity figures are spec'ed for Xeon E5 2660 servers running Ubuntu and CentOS, with no add-in hardware.
 Stress testing includes concurrent session counts up to 50 per x86 core, with sustained test durations over 1400 hrs.</br>
 <sup>2</sup> pktlib, voplib, and streamlib are SigSRF library modules, as shown in the <a href="https://github.com/signalogic/SigSRF_SDK#user-content-softwarearchitecturediagram" target="_blank">SigSRF software architecture diagram</a>.